sharmilapalani/ai-code-review-assistant-/pasted_code.sql.feedback.md

 GO
 Below is the logic for chart

-#Sample Calls  : Count distinct ID from the AIP_CRM_CALL_ACTVITY  where IS_SAMPLE_CALL = True , for selected Time period in the Dashboard , the Time period is determined by CALL_DATE_VOD__C column from the AIP_CRM_CALL_ACTVITY. '#Smaple Calls" in #Sample Calls / Prescribers Sampled column
+#Sample Calls  : Count distinct ID from the AIP_CRM_CALL_ACTVITY  where IS_SAMPLE_CALL = True , for selected Time period in the Dashboard , the Time period is determined by CALL_DATE_VOD__C column from the AIP_CRM_CALL_ACTVITY. '#Saple Calls" in #Sample Calls / Prescribers Sampled column

 HCPs Sampled by Segment :
 Count of distinct ACCOUNT_VOD__C from AIP_CRM_CALL_ACTVITY  where IS_SAMPLE_CALL = True ,'Prescribers Sampled" in #Sample Calls / Prescribers Sampled column  for selected Time period in the Dashboard , the Time period is determined by CALL_DATE_VOD__C column from the AIP_CRM_CALL_ACTVITY and HCP segment is derived from AIP_CRM_TARGET_LIST identified by AIP_CRM_CALL_ACTVITY  .
 ACCOUNT_VOD__C= AIP_CRM_TARGET_LIST .ACCOUNT_VOD__C and pull the column SEGMENT.
 Review this